Commemorative Book Explores the Life & Playing of Influential Stax Bassist, Donald “Duck” Dunn…

 Donald “Duck” Dunn (1941-2012) laid down the booty-shaking foundations to countless soul, R&B, blues, and rock recordings throughout the 1960s and ’70s, providing the essential grooves for generations of listeners.
 Duck worked with some of the biggest artists, musicians, and songwriters of the day, including Booker T. & the MGs, Otis Redding, Sam & Dave, Wilson Pickett, Eddie Floyd, Elvis Presley, Isaac Hayes, and many more.
 And later, as a member of John Belushi and Dan Aykroyd’s riotous Blues Brothers, Duck helped revitalize these genres via his epic bass lines and role in the hit movie.
 But his unparalleled 50-year career was just getting started.
 He went on to record and perform with the likes of Eric Clapton, Neil Young, Tom Petty, Stevie Nicks, CSNY, Bob Dylan, Jimmy Buffett, and many more, until his passing in 2012.

-The Soul Fingers book with online audio retails for $24.99 and is available from BassBooks.com
+The Soul Fingers book is available from Amazon.com